a0sanab/Basic-Attack-Simulation-and-Detection/README_PART2.md

     ```
     ping 8.8.8.8 -c 2
     ```
-  - We can also use this to verify that the IP Fowarding with Kali is properly working:
+  - These pings also help confirm that IP forwarding on Kali is working correctly.
+If the Ubuntu VM is still able to reach external addresses like 8.8.8.8, it means Kali is successfully forwarding packets between the victim and the gateway.

     ```
     azureuser@ubuntu-vm:~$ ping 10.0.1.4 -c 2
     PING 10.0.1.4 (10.0.1.4) 56(84) bytes of data.